 The KMP's are covered under the Company's gratuity policy, leave encashment policy and bonus policy along with other eligible employees of the Company.
-Proportionate amount of gratuity and compensated absenses expenses and provision for gratuity and compensated absences, which are determined actuarially are not mentioned in the aforementioned disclosures as these are computed for the Company as a whole.
+Proportionate amount of gratuity and compensated absences expenses and provision for gratuity and compensated absences, which are determined actuarially are not mentioned in the aforementioned disclosures as these are computed for the Company as a whole.

-48 Collateral / Security pledged
+50. Collateral / Security pledged

-The carrying amount of assets pledged as security for current and non-current borrowings of the Company are as follows:
+The carrying amount of assets pledged as security for current and non-current borrowings of the Company are as follows: (₹ in lakhs)

-Particulars As at 31 March 2023 As at 31 March 2022
+Particulars As at 31 March 2024 As at 31 March 2023

-Property, plant and equipment 13,451 8,929
+Property, plant and equipment 12,005 13,451

-Current assets 72,944 58,764
+Current assets 71,077 70,601

-49 Contingent liabilities, capital and other commitments
+51. Contingent liabilities, capital and other commitments

-Particulars As at 31 March 2023 As at 31 March 2022 Claim against the Company not acknowledge as debt Income tax 3,904 2,920 Sales tax, value added tax and local body tax 326 326 The Honourable Supreme Court, has passed a decision on 28 February 2019 in relation to inclusion of certain allowances within the scope of "Basic wages" for the purpose of determining contribution to provident fund under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
+Particulars As at 31 March 2024 As at 31 March 2023 Claim against the Company not acknowledge as debt Income tax 4,064 3,904 Sales tax, value added tax and local body tax 306 326 The Honourable Supreme Court, has passed a decision on 28 February 2019 in relation to inclusion of certain allowances within the scope of "Basic wages" for the purpose of determining contribution to provident fund under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
 The Company, has been advised to wait for further clarifications in this matter in order to reasonably assess the impact on its financial statements, if any.
 Accordingly, the applicability of the judgement to the Company, with respect to the period and the nature of allowances to be covered, and resultant impact on the past provident fund liability, cannot be reasonably ascertained, at present.
 From November 2020, the Company have started making the deduction and payment of provident fund basis the revised definition of "basic wages".
 For the period 1 April 2019 to 31 October 2020 the Company have recognised a provision of ₹ 76 lakhs as per the revised definition, for which they are awaiting further clarifications before depositing the same with the authorities.
-Amount not ascertainable Other money for which the Company is contingently liable Guarantee in the form of stand by letter of credit given to bank on behalf of a subsidiary company (refer note (v) below) 2,637 2,489 Commitments Estimated amount of contracts remaining to be executed on capital account and not provided for (net of advances) 341 1,648
+Amount not ascertainable Other money for which the Company is contingently liable Outstanding Gurantees furnished to Banks and Financial Institutions including in respect of Letters of Credits and Corporate Gurantee(refer note (v) below) - in respect of Step down subsidiaries 5,349 2,637 - in respect of Others 1,341 2,008 Commitments Estimated amount of contracts remaining to be executed on capital account and not provided for (net of advances) 1,819 341

-- (i) The Company is contesting all of the above demands in respect of Income tax, Sales tax, Value added tax and Local body tax and the management believes that its positions are likely to be upheld at the appellate stage.
+(i) The Company is contesting all of the above demands in respect of Income tax, Sales tax, Value added tax and Local body tax and the management believes that its positions are likely to be upheld at the appellate stage.
 No expense has been accrued in the standalone financial statements for the aforesaid demands.
-The management believes that the ultimate outcome of these proceedings are not expected to have a material adverse effect on the Company's financial position and results of operations and hence no provision has been made in this regard. - (ii) The above disclosure has been made on the basis of information available with the Company. - (iii) It is not practicable for the Company to estimate the timings of cash outflows, if any, in respect of the above pending resolution of the respective proceedings. - (iv) The amounts disclosed above represent the best possible estimates arrived at on the basis of the available information and do not include any penalty payable.
+The management believes that the ultimate outcome of these proceedings are not expected to have a material adverse effect on the Company's financial position and results of operations and hence no provision has been made in this regard.

-(v) The guarantee given towards the borrowings availed by the subsidiary company was for the purpose of local sourcing of capital goods.
+- (ii) The above disclosure has been made on the basis of information available with the Company. - (iii) It is not practicable for the Company to estimate the timings of cash outflows, if any, in respect of the above pending resolution of the respective proceedings. - (iv) The amounts disclosed above represent the best possible estimates arrived at on the basis of the available information and do not include any penalty payable. - (v) The guarantee given towards the borrowings availed by the subsidiary company was for the purpose of local sourcing of capital goods and working capital purposes.

-50 Employee benefits
+52 Employee benefits